-The Neighborhood Code Compliance Department enforces numerous regulations found in the City's Municipal Code.
+The Code Enforcement Division enforces numerous regulations found in the City's Municipal Code.
 Regulations that are enforced include building code, California State housing law, encroachments into the public right-of-way, grading, graffiti, noise, Title 24 disabled access, and zoning.
-The Neighborhood Code Compliance Department works in partnership with citizens to promote and maintain a safe and desirable living and working environment.
+The Code Enforcement Division works in partnership with citizens to promote and maintain a safe and desirable living and working environment.

 Key San Diego Decision Forums

 The City of San Diego has numerous key decision forums that develop, implement and administer regulations found in the Municipal Code.
 These Boards and Commissions include the City Council, Planning Commission, Historical Resources Board, San Diego Housing Commission, Park and Recreation Board, and the Hearing Officer.